 - When you get hungry, eat some fruit and then you guessed it…wait until you’re hungry to eat anything else.

 - When you get hungry, eat a big bowl of steamed broccoli topped with Coconut Aminos and sesame seeds, and some legumes (or beans) and grains on the side.
 I had black rice and lentil tacos, drizzled with T-Crack on the side of my broccoli this past week (the recipe for Black Rice and Lentils is today’s recipe. #bonus).

-- Drink at least half your weight (lbs) in ounces of water throughout the day, but never while you’re eating.
-This will dilute your digestive enzymes.
-Wait 15 minutes before and after you eat until you drink water.
+- Drink at least half your weight (lbs) in ounces of water throughout the day, but not while you’re eating, as that would dilute your digestive enzymes.
+Wait at least 15 minutes before and after you eat until you drink water.